Kaleidosium/bamboo-sakura/README.md

 }
 ```

-All CSS variables are prefixed with `--b-` so it's safe to use Bamboo CSS with your existing websites.
+All CSS variables are prefixed with `--b-` so it's safe to use Bamboo Sakura with your existing websites.

 ## Credits